open-hydra/ATLAS/database/Chemistry/readme.md

 - **Number of species**: 53
 - **Number of reactions**: 300+
 - **Pressure range**: Valid from atmospheric pressure up to 50 atm
 - **Primary fuels**: The present release considers the reactions of C0-2 species and combustion targets of H2, H2O2, CO, CH2O, CH4, and a limited set of C2H6 data.
-The release should be used for predicting H2, H2/CO, CH2O and CH4 combustion only.
+The release should only be used for predicting H2, H2/CO, CH2O and CH4 combustion.

 + https://web.stanford.edu/group/haiwanglab/FFCM1/